Arkansas gas average drops to $4.11 a gallon - NewsBreak

 In central Arkansas, gas in Pine Bluff is averaging at $4.18 per gallon.
 Gas in Hot Springs is averaging at $4.12 per gallon.
 In the Little Rock-North Little Rock area, gas prices are averaging at $4.03 per gallon, below the state’s average.

-To see the latest fuel prices near you, head to our Gas Tracker page.
+To see the latest fuel prices near you, head to our Gas Tracker page .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.